joseph-ampfer/Learning-Journey/README.md

 - **Reflections and Challenges:**
   - Understanding and implementing various data structures
   - Application of data structures to solve complex problems
   - This week was extra interesting because the problem set not only wanted us to make an accurate spell checker, but also optimize it.
 I had to make it run as fast as I could, and that got my brain going.
-It was the speed of the hash function (no outside hash functions allowed) that was the linch-pin for my speed, and it was satisfying to get it to about the same speed as the professor.
+It was the speed of the hash function (no outside hash functions allowed) that was the lynch-pin for my speed, and it was satisfying to get it to about the same speed as the professor.

 ### Week 6: Python
 - **Topics Learned:**